Shopping for Used BanjosDon't.

 Once you have an idea of the sort of thing that will fit your needs, you can look for items in that range on places like Craigs' List and eBay.
 Pay attention to details to see what banjos will most closely meet your needs in terms of age, condition, and features.
 To help you keep track of the various features and options on various banjos you see, we've included a downloadable PDF to let you chart them here.

 If a banjo you think may suit your needs goes on the market and sells right away, they may have priced it too low, and you may have missed a bargain.
-If a banjo similar to what you're looking for goes on the market and stays there for months, they probably priced it too high.
+If a banjo similar to yours goes on the market and stays there for months, they probably priced it too high.
 Either way, once you've paid attention to the marketplace a while you start getting an idea of the price range you'll probably be looking at.